- Home

-From 2026, households will receive more opportunities to recycle as part of nationwide changes to waste collections.
+From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 What is changing?